Percedal15019/Akash_Khoj/README.md

-<h1>🌌 Akash Khoj</h1>
+<h1><b>🌌 Akash Khoj </b></h1>

-Akash Khoj is a system being developed to help people find optimal conditions for observing the night sky.
+**Akash Khoj** is a system being developed to help people find optimal conditions for observing the night sky.
 It’s essentially a unified platform that analyzes environmental factors – air quality, lunar brightness, and geographic location – to identify areas with clearer skies suitable for stargazing or astrophotography.

 <br>